chamik/gympl-skripta/anj.typ

 They don't have a written constitution, #underline[uncodified constitution].

-60 million inhabitants, mostly protestant christians (Church of England founded by Herny the VIII), a lot of nationalities, a lot of dialects (#underline[@worldlang[]])
+60 million inhabitants, mostly protestant christians (Church of England founded by Herny the VIII), a lot of nationalities, a lot of dialects (@worldlang[])

 Economy:
 services -- banks, insurance, stock exchange